amr-yasser226/krr-research-snippets/Revision/Lecture 02/MCQ.md

 ### Question 3:

-*Which of the following is a tautology?*
+*Which of the following is tautology?*

 A. `P ∧ ¬P`
 B. `P ∨ ¬P`